TN 26 (10-16)

 SSA pays recurring monthly check payments, which include the cycle payments, on one of four dates in the month following the month for which they are due:

-PMA payments we prepare after the cutoff date, but before the first of the month, include payments for the current calendar month and we date them for the first of the next month.
+We prepare PMA checks after the cutoff date of the current month, but before the first of the next month.
+A PMA check includes the amount due for the current calendar month.
+We date PMA checks for the first of the next month.

 NOTE: Since this type of PMA check includes payments for the current month, the payment date must be the first day of the next calendar month.